 On October 20, 1927, Coleman Hospital officially opened.
 It was the only hospital in Indiana designed and restricted to female patients.
-Today, a bronze tablet reminds those who pass through the building that “This hospital was given by Mr. And Mrs. William H. Coleman in living memory of their daughter, Suemma Vajen Coleman Atkins, AD, 1927.”
-The Coleman Hospital commemorates Suemma Coleman Atkins who died April 16, 1924, of chronic renal disease, which was a complication of her only pregnancy.
+Now Coleman Hall on the IUPUI Indianapolis campus, a bronze tablet reminds those who pass through the building, “This hospital was given by Mr. And Mrs. William H. Coleman in living memory of their daughter, Suemma Vajen Coleman Atkins, AD, 1927.”
+Suemma Coleman Atkins died April 16, 1924 of chronic renal disease, which was a complication of her only pregnancy.
 Mr. and Mrs. Coleman retained an active interest in the hospital until their deaths in 1946 and 1947, respectively.
 Mr. Coleman, who became ill late in his life, was the only male patient ever to be admitted to the hospital.

 During its existence, Coleman Hospital had an outstanding record for service, teaching and research.
 Immediately after its opening, the hospital was used to its fullest extent.
 Many times it was necessary to place beds in the corridors to handle the number of patients.
 Because of the quality of the physicians on its staff, it quickly became a state referral center for difficult and complicated obstetrical problems.

-Well over 65,000 babies were delivered during the lifetime of the Coleman Hospital.
+Well over 65,000 babies were delivered during the lifetime of Coleman Hospital.
 During those years, every Indiana University School of Medicine student learned to do his or her first normal deliveries there.
-In the early years, the Gynecology and Obstetrics divisions were separate entities:
+In the early years, the gynecology and obstetrics divisions were separate entities:

 Orange G. Pfaff, 1927 A. M. Mendenhall, 1927-34

 Frank Walker, 1926-36 Frank Beckman, 1935-46